Friday, April 20

 Tanya Tagaq: Retribution is a co-presentation of the Ordway and Walker Art Center in association with The Cedar.

-Generous support for the Music & Movement Series is provided by the Scrooby Foundation.
+Generous support for Music & Movement programming is provided by the Scrooby Foundation.